Swif7ify/youtube-to-mp3-batch-downloader/README.md

 ## Features

--   Download multiple YouTube videos
+-   Download multiple YouTube videos at once (batch download)
+-   Paste multiple YouTube links in a single input (even without spaces)
--   Automatic conversion to MP3 format
+-   Automatic conversion of videos to high-quality MP3 audio
 -   Input validation for YouTube links and download paths
 -   Error handling for invalid or unavailable videos